-A reliable and valid observational pain assessment to detect pain and measure its intensity, especially in moderately severe to advanced stages of dementia, is essential to providing adequate treatment.
-It is widely agreed that observational pain tools should look at three behavioural domains that reflect an individual's state of pain, and that include their facial expressions, verbal expressions and body movements.6 Over the years, several observational assessments measuring the 3 domains have been developed to measure pain in dementia.
+Reliable and valid observational pain assessments to detect pain and measure its intensity, especially in moderately severe to advanced stages of dementia, are essential to providing adequate treatment.
+It is widely agreed that observational pain tools should describe three behavioural domains that reflect an individual's state of pain.
+These domains include the individual's facial expressions, verbal expressions, and body movements.
+Over the years, several observational assessments measuring the three domains have been developed to measure pain in dementia.
 The following are some examples that are more frequently used:

-- Abbey Pain Scale7; - Non-Communicative Patient's Pain Assessment Instrument8 (NOPPAIN); - Pain Assessment Checklist for Seniors with Limited Ability to Communicate9 (PACSLAC); - Pain Assessment in Dementing Elderly10 (PADE); - Checklist of Nonverbal Pain Indicators11 (CNPI); and - Pain Assessment in Advanced Dementia6 (PAINAD).
+- Abbey Pain Scale; - Non-Communicative Patient's Pain Assessment Instrument (NOPPAIN); - Pain Assessment Checklist for Seniors with Limited Ability to Communicate (PACSLAC); - Pain Assessment in Dementing Elderly (PADE);

+- Checklist of Nonverbal Pain Indicators (CNPI); and - Pain Assessment in Advanced Dementia (PAINAD).

-The University of Iowa has listed down a number of existing non-verbal pain behaviour tools as of 2019, with varying psychometric properties and clinical utility.
-The institution provides each tool and a summary of it in PDF documents for users to download.12
+The University of Iowa has compiled a list of existing non-verbal pain behaviour tools as of 2019, with varying psychometric properties and clinical utility.
+The institution provides each tool and a summary of it in PDF format for users to download here.